-The manuscript and the details you added to the website come to the Open Access team.
-We then check out which funder policies apply and what the journal’s copyright policies allow.
-We’ll then get back to you with advice on what you need to do (if anything) and – if you are eligible for funds from the block grant – we’ll commit funds and give you instructions for how to have publishers bill us directly.
-We’ll also add the manuscript to the Repository if publisher policy allows.
+After you uploaded a manuscript and added its details on Symplectic Elements, a ticket is created overnight and comes to the Open Access team's helpdesk the day after.
+We then check out which funder Open Access policies apply (if any acknowledged funding was indicated on Symplectic) and what the journal’s copyright policies allow.
+We’ll then get back to you with advice on what you need to do (if anything) and – if you are eligible for funds from the RCUK/COAF block grants – we’ll commit funds and give you instructions for how to have publishers bill us directly.
+To comply with the REF Open Access policy, we'll also add the manuscript to the Repository if publisher policy allows.

 Articles in this section

 - What is the author accepted manuscript (AAM)?